erysdren/netradiant-custom/README.md

 	- Mostly a UI issue.
 In the short term it will be better to just document the plaintext format of I/O strings, and make sure they don't get merged in the saved VMF.
 - Visgroups
 	- May require some restructuring of Radiant internals to achieve.
 Radiant's "layers" system doesn't seem to be the same.
+- Decals
+	- Probably should look at [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom/)'s implementation for reference.

 ### Random feature highlights